Sparky1743/tic-tac-toe-RL-implementations/README.md

 ## Web Demo

-We have deployed the app using Glitch, and it can be accessed at:
+We have deployed the app using Ploomber, and it can be accessed at:
 [https://rebrand.ly/ttt-rl-game/](https://rebrand.ly/ttt-rl-game/)

 All agents in the **web demo** are **already well-trained**, so there’s **no need to train them again**.
 However, if you wish to train a **new agent from scratch**, make sure to **uncheck the "Load Existing Agent"** button and **keep the number of iterations small (e.g., 5000)** to avoid long delays.